christophby/midi-offset-remover/README.md

 ### Hint

-* Keep in mind that the first event in the source Midi file will always be at time 00:00:00
+* Keep in mind that the first event in the source Midi file will always be at time 00:00:00 in the new file.
 * You can also setup Automator (Mac) to auto-transform files as soon as you put them inside the folder.